 2012 Mitsubishi Galant Review

-Test drivers say the 2012 Mitsubishi Galant lacks the performance, style and interior quality found in competing midsize cars.
+Automotive journalists say the 2012 Mitsubishi Galant lacks the performance, style and interior quality found in competing midsize cars.

-The 2012 Mitsubishi Galant makes an adequate commuter car, but most reviewers say that’s about it.
+The 2012 Mitsubishi Galant makes an adequate commuter car, but most critics say that’s about it.
 They dislike many things about the Galant, including its outdated design, cheap interior materials, small trunk and archaic automatic transmission.
 Additionally, the Galant lacks an optional V6, which is available in high-ranking midsize cars like the Ford Fusion and Mazda6.
 The Galant also has some of the lowest safety scores in its class.